bd/twidor/README.md

 * The visual keymap does not show the mouse buttons.
 * Lessons 1-7 are tailored to the Default keymap.
 Specifically, lesson one uses only single-key chords of the Default keymap.
 Other keymaps will require chords in lesson one.
 * Twidor silently ignores input characters that are not in the current keymap.

+## Training Methodology

+As discussed below, studies suggest:
+* Performance can improve moderately when physical keyboard is not visible to the user.
+* Focus on the time time between keystrokes to absorb key assignment information.
+* Learning may improve when Twidor does not highlight keys for the user.

+Regarding the amount of time required for training, [Lyons 2004a] states, "faster typists would reach 60 WPM, the rate of our expert, after 10,000 phrases (approximately 80 sessions or 27 hours) while the slower typists could achieve 45 WPM."
+Twidor is the tool they developed to teach typing and measure performance.

+Twidor can show a keyboard layout and can highlight key labels.
+However, studies show that, while the visual keyboard and highlighting keys may help users initially, disabling these features can enhance progress toward expert typing rates.
+[Lyons 2004a] found that the "highlighting-off group’s effort to find and remember keys and key combinations improved their learning.

+Lyons also states, "We examined how our participants learned to chord, showing most of the speed increase associated with learning occurs during the in-air time interval."
+In-air refers to the time between releasing one key and pressing the next.
+This suggests that the user's efforts to absorb and recall key assignment information during the transition are a key to speed increases.

+Lyons studied the effect of a user's inability to see the Twiddler keyboard ("blind typing"), and found that it correlates with statistically significant improvement in typing rate or reduced error rate [Lyons04a, 369-370].
+He suggests that users can process the training information faster when not required to process the additional visual information of watching the physical keyboard.

 ## How to Install